OpenSecuritySummit/oss2018/content/faq/Attendee-Information.md

 ### Vendor Neutrality

-The OWASP Vendor Neutrality policy has to be observed at this conference.
+We will observe a  Vendor Neutrality policy at this conference.
 Please do not use the working sessions as a place to pitch your product.
 Maintaining neutrality enhances the value of collaborative tone of this week.

 ### Dynamic Sessions
 Dynamic Sessions are scheduled but do not have a leader, or have deliverables expected.
 They are envisaged as organic and dynamic dinner or post-dinner round-table conversations.
 The topic of conversation could also be prompted by one of the earlier scheduled sessions.